-For the data distribution service, GNSS Data & Products focuses on data (RINEX files) that are available some hours or days after data acquisition.
-By connecting all data and products from repositories through an open source software named GLASS (Geodetic Linking Advanced Software System), GNSS Data & Products is offering to researchers in Solid Earth science as well as researchers in other sciences a distributed and consistent platform to access data & products (and associated metadata).
+For the data distribution service, GNSS Data & Products focuses on data (RINEX files) that are periodically available, hours or days, after data acquisition.
+By connecting all data and computed products from a set of distributed repositories through an open source software named GLASS (Geodetic Linking Advanced Software System), GNSS Data & Products offers to researchers in Solid Earth science and other sciences a consistent platform to access data & products

 This unique tool is useful for everyone who needs to count on reliable data for being able to support research by accessing only one integrated system with data from many European GNSS stations.

 Universidade da Beira Interior (UBI) is a Portuguese university, located at Covilhã.
 The mission of UBI is to "promote high-level qualification, production, transmission, critique and dissemination of knowledge, culture, science and technology, through study, teaching and research".
 Physically located at Department of Computer Sciences (DI-UBI) is SEGAL (Space & Earth Geodetic Analysis Laboratory), a collaborative scientific venture between UBI and Institute Geophysical Infante D. Luíz (IDL) which has vast experience in the acquisition and processing of GNSS observations for scientific applications, namely for reference frame and geodynamic studies, which have the highest requirements in terms of GNSS data quality.
 The Collaboratory for Geosciences (C4G) is a distributed research infrastructure (RI) that promotes the networking of researchers and the sharing of equipment, data, collections and tools in Solid Earth Sciences (SES).